Abby Andrews

-Abby Andrews (born 28 November 2000) is an Australian female water polo Olympian.
-She was born in Brisbane, Queensland, Australia in 2000.
+Abby Andrews (born 28 November 2000) is an Australian water polo player.
+She was born in South Brisbane, Queensland, and represented Australia at the Tokyo 2020 Olympics.
+She was part of the Australian women's water polo team that finished in second place at the 2024 Summer Olympics.

 Early life

-Andrews went to Brisbane Girls Grammar and loved swimming.
+Andrews went to Brisbane Girls Grammar.
 She competed at the 2018 Youth World Championships during her studies at University of Queensland.
 She then enrolled in the University of Michigan.
 She was named the 2019 Collegiate Water Polo Association (CWPA) Rookie of the Tournament and Rookie of the Year.

 Achievements

 Andrews then competed at the 2019 World University Games in Naples, Italy where Australia came fifth.

-Andrews was a member of the Australian Stingrays squad that competed at the Tokyo 2020 Olympics.
-The Head Coach was Predrag Mihailović.
+She was a member of the Australian Stingrays squad that competed at the Tokyo 2020 Olympics.
 By finishing second in their pool, the Aussie Stingers went through to the quarterfinals.
 They were beaten 8-9 by Russia and therefore did not compete for an Olympic medal.
-Australia at the 2020 Summer Olympics details the team's performance in depth.